uphold/uphold-sdk-android/README.md

 }
 ```

-To get the current user information just instantiate the Bitreserve client with the user bearer token.
+To get the current user information, just instantiate the Bitreserve client with the user bearer token:

 ```java
 BitreserveClient bitreserveClient = new BitreserveClient(bearerToken);